rossta/rossta.github.com/source/blog/2016-01-18-whats-new-in-ruby-2-3-enumerable.md

 Before diving into `chunk_while`, let's look at its relatives, `chunk` and `slice_when`.

 For the following examples, we'll enumerate over recurring events given by the `Montrose` gem.
-Montrose provides an api for create recurrences which we can use as enumerators.
+Montrose provides an api to create recurrences as enumerators.

 Here's a recurrence that will enumerate over every other Tuesday at noon.